SweetieCloud/Microcontroller/Lab 1/Excercise 1/README.md

 ## 3. Schematic

 The following schematic shows the circuit connections for this exercise.

-_The caption of this figure is a downloadable link to the Proteus project file._